Serengeti Girls Run

 All our conservation work, including this project, is born of our love for Africa and our need to protect it.
 Become a part of preserving Africa’s legacy for future generations.

-For the fourth consecutive year, we’re inviting runners of all levels to join a multi-stage, all-women run across the untouched wilderness areas of Singita Grumeti’s private concession in the western corridor of the Serengeti, home to an abundance of wildlife and a unique ecosystem.
-This exclusive, purpose-driven event forms part of Singita and the Grumeti Fund’s Safaris with a Purpose and will raise funds for empowerment programs for girls, including the provision of sanitary pads for one year and education scholarships.
+For the sixth consecutive year, runners of all fitness levels are invited to join this multi-stage all-women run.
+Traversing the pristine wilderness of Singita Grumeti’s private concession in the Serengeti – home to an abundance of wildlife and a unique ecosystem – this exclusive event is part of Singita and the Grumeti Fund’s Safaris with a Purpose and will raise funds for empowerment programmes for girls in rural Tanzania.

 The run involves a flexible, multi-stage distance of 21km per day.
 Whether on foot or supporting the runners in the shadow vehicle, participants will also be able to engage with local girls and learn more about the Grumeti Fund's work in the region.